dplusplus1024/bitcorn-hole/README.md

 For detailed gameplay instructions, view the [Instruction Sheet](INSTRUCTIONS.md).

+## Bitcorn Hole in Your Community

+Did you make a set for your conference, community, or event?
+Brag about it [here](COMMUNITY.md)!

 ## Disclaimer

 This is experimental software.
 Use at your own risk. 🌽